cappInternpark/boxdrawing/README.md

 2. See results from output or 'missing.list'.

 ### 13. even_out.py
 Make a list of data of a specific length.
 The list contains all of the original data + randomly chosen data out of the original data.
 The list is created by the "train.list".
+Unrelevant files that are probably unneeded are enlisted before termination.
 > How to use :
 1. Specify goal for list length.
+2. Run the code.

+### 14. augmnet_multiple.py
+Augment a specified percentage of data using multiple augmentation methods.
+Separate methods are applied to randomly picked data separately to create separate results.
+They are not applied in combination to a given data.
+> How to use :
+1. Activate / Deactivate augmentation method.
 2. Run the code.

 ## Notes